developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/dominjectionandroid/index.md

 Attributes of DOM Injection tags:

-**Note that the "pages" attribute specifies the file name of the page into which the element defined in the tag will be injected**.
+**Note that the "pages" attribute specifies the file name of the page into which the element defined in the tag is injected**.

 **The following rules apply**: